erichmond33/reu/README.md

-# Toolformer
+# Sourceformer

+This is the codebase for the Sourceformer model.
+It is based on two open source repositories.

-Open-source implementation of [Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761) by Meta AI.
+#1 Open-source implementation of [Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761) by Meta AI.

+#2 The SVAMP, ASDiv, and MAWPS math benchmarks.
+All three are cleaned up and compiled in the SVAMP paper's repository.

 ## Abstract